PalisadoesFoundation/switchmap-ng/docs/docs/auto-docs/Dashboard.md

 def macs()
 ```

-Get MacState of the interface.
+Get the MacState of the interface.

 **Arguments**: